8 Crucial CCNA Sample Test Questions You Must Master in 2026

 Strategic Breakdown

-Analysis: The objective is to translate many internal (private) IP addresses to a single public IP address, which is the exact definition and primary use case for Port Address Translation (PAT), often referred to as NAT Overload.
-Let's analyze why option B is the correct configuration:
+The goal is to translate many internal private addresses to one public IP address.
+This is the definition of Port Address Translation (PAT), which Cisco documentation frequently calls NAT Overload.
+Option B provides the correct syntax for this operation.

-- ACL for Interesting Traffic: An Access Control List (ACL) is required to identify the "interesting" traffic—the internal private IP addresses that need to be translated.
+- ACL for Interesting Traffic: An Access Control List (ACL) identifies which traffic to translate.
+The command

-ip nat inside source list 1 interface GigabitEthernet0/0 overloadlinks this ACL (list 1) to the NAT process.
-It specifies that traffic matching the ACL should be translated to the IP address of the router's outside interface (GigabitEthernet0/0).
-The crucialoverloadkeyword enables PAT, allowing many-to-one translation by using different port numbers. - Interface Designation: Finally, the
+ip nat inside source list 1 interface GigabitEthernet0/0 overloadbinds the ACL to the NAT process.
+It directs traffic matching the ACL to the IP address on GigabitEthernet0/0.
+The overload keyword is what enables PAT.
+It allows many-to-one translation by tracking different port numbers for each session. - Interface Designation: NAT requires specific direction.
+The

 Actionable Takeaways